 After the War

-By 1880 he was a farmer in Great Cypress, Barnwell County, SC.
+By 1880 he was a farmer in George's Creek Township, Barnwell County, SC.

 References & notes

 His service from his Compiled Service Records, with his presence at "Boonsboro" and Sharpsburg from Colonel McMaster's list for the 17th South Carolina (Confederate States Army Casualty Lists and Narrative Reports, RG 109, NARA), online from fold3.
 Personal details from family genealogists, at least one of whom has his middle name as James, and the US Census for 1880.
 His gravesite is on Findagrave.
 His photograph, possibly taken after the war, was kindly provided by descendant Larry Hutto.